Price cutting threatens automakers' rich margins in China

 Chinese shoppers ”know more and more that they are not getting a fair price on a given car, compared to their counterparts in the U.S. and elsewhere,” said Yale Zhang, head of Shanghai-based consulting firm Automotive Foresight.

-Ford on Friday cut the price of the Ford Explorer SUV by 40,000 yuan, or more than 8 percent.
-In April, VW and SAIC, also joint venture partners, and China FAW Group Corp, began offering discounts, interest-free loans and other deal sweeteners to boost sales of Volkswagen brand models.
+Ford (F.N) on Friday cut the price of the Ford Explorer SUV by 40,000 yuan, or more than 8 percent.
+In April, VW and SAIC, also joint venture partners, and China FAW Group Corp[SASACJ.UL], began offering discounts, interest-free loans and other deal sweeteners to boost sales of Volkswagen brand models.

 Tsien said GM is aiming to maintain its operating profit margins at 9 percent to 10 percent, even as the Chinese market matures, in part by tilting sales even more toward sport utility vehicles and luxury cars.